PowerPointLabs/PowerPointLabs-Website/_docs/agenda-lab.md

 ## <a class="anchor-bookmark" id="sidebar-agenda"></a> Sidebar Agenda

-To generate the agenda, click on `Create Sidebar Agenda` under the Agenda Lab dropdown.
+To generate the agenda, click on `Create Sidebar Agenda` under the Agenda dropdown menu.
 By default, the agenda is generated on all slides other than the first section.

 Alternatively, we can generate the sidebar on only specific slides.
 To do this, we select the slides we want individually before clicking the `Agenda Sidebar` button.